ox2-ui/css-font-roboto/README.md

 ## Roboto Font v15

-This package contains some of the *Roboto* font styles that are base64 encoded and embedded into a single css file.
+This package contains common *Roboto* font [styles](https://github.com/ox2/css-font-roboto#bundled-font-styles) that are converted to base64-encoded data URI strings and embedded into a single css file.

 ### Why
 This is useful for prototyping as you can start using the font quickly by importing single css file to your project/playground and it does not require internet connection to use it once the package has been installed.
 Depending on your setup and use case this could be used in a production app as well, for example you could merge it with your current style sheet and included in Cordova app bundle for a more consistent font loading experience.